Gylman Ilkin

-Biography

-Gylman Ilkin was born on April 28, 1914, in Mərdəkan.
-He received his first education here, in 1926–1929 he studied at the city pedagogical technical school and in 1932–1936 at the language and literature faculty of the Azerbaijan Pedagogical University.
+Gylman Isabala oghlu Musayev (Qılman İsabala oğlu Musayev) was an Azerbaijani writer, editor, and pedagogue.
+He was born on April 28, 1914, in Mardakan.
+He received his first education here.
+In 1926–1929 he studied at the city pedagogical technical school and in 1932–1936 at the language and literature faculty of the Azerbaijan Pedagogical University.

 Gylman started his career as a school teacher in Akhmedoba village of Khachmaz District.
 From 1931 to 1932 he worked as a literary worker in the editorial office of the "Gənc işçi" (Young Worker) newspaper, where his works were published, and from 1938 he worked as a consultant, editor-in-chief and director of the "Uşaqgəncnəşr".
 The writer, who worked as a teacher at the Azerbaijan State University, took part in the Great Patriotic War and during the war worked as a correspondent for military newspapers on the Caucasus front and in Iran, and worked in the editorial office of the soldier newspaper "Vatan Yolunda" published in Tabriz.

-After returning from the war, Gylman Ilkin served as scientific secretary of the Nizami Ganjavi Jubilee Committee and senior lecturer at the Azerbaijan State University, and was accepted as a member of the Union of Azerbaijani Writers.
+After returning from the war, Gylman Ilkin served as the scientific secretary of the Nizami Ganjavi Jubilee Committee and senior lecturer at the Azerbaijan State University, and was accepted as a member of the Union of Azerbaijani Writers.
 In 1960–1963 he was the editor-in-chief of the Azernashr, in 1963–1967 he was the editor-in-chief of the "Azerbaijan" magazine, and in 1967–1971 he again worked as the director of the Azernashr.
 He retired in 1974.

 Gylman Ilkin died of heart failure on November 6, 2009, in Baku and was buried in the II Alley of Honor.